What Are The Symptoms Of Stage 1 Prostate Cancer?

 Doctors utilize images from ultrasounds and MRIs to examine the health of prostate tissue, employing a biopsy taken through the rectum as an active method for checking cancer cells.
 The Gleason score, coupled with gene tests, quantifies aggressiveness.
 Doctors utilize imaging methods – including bone scans, ultrasounds, CT scans, MRI and PET scans to discern the extent of cancer’s metastasis and determine its stage.
 These crucial diagnostic tools also aid in formulating an effective treatment plan.

-Treatment Options for Stage 1 Prostate Cancer
+Treatment Options For Stage 1 Prostate Cancer

 Active Surveillance: MRIs, PSA testing, biopsies, and other routine procedures are used to track the development of tiny, slowly growing tumors.
 Men can keep their standard of living while awaiting more extensive therapy until it is necessary.